jakob-schuster/pddl_grid_problems/README.md

 ## Helper Scripts

 Tools to assist in creating PDDL grid problem representations.
 Documentation on each tool is found in the respective tool's directory.

+## Coding Standards

+Practices we will generally follow:

+- Hierarchically deeper code will be indented one tab (4 spaces) further in than its parent if spread across multiple lines.
+- Opened code blocks that span across multiple lines will be closed with a lone bracket on its own line – this closing bracket at the same depth as the initial opening bracket.
+- Predicate and action code will be indented such that all code in the following block is at the very least past this term.
+- `:requirements` will be imported in the domain file below the main parent domain definition.
+- Where possible, lines will be attempted to be kept at a suitable length - deemed 80 characters for now.
+- Comments will be placed before each non-obvious action and large code block explaining the purpose and reasoning behind the changed predicates and states.
+Precondition justification should be present when logic not immediately clear.